 How to Apply – Students

 Prospective interns must provide their resume, course schedule and cover letter describing their interest and qualifications for the position.
-To fill out an application go here.
+Students can fill out an application here.

 There is no process for a general application. applicants should apply to individual internships.
 When applying to an internship listed above, please copy/paste the title of the internship you’re applying for into the subject line of your email.
 We may ask for additional application materials from you after you apply, such as references, or a writing sample.